Persona Profile: K'ran

 When Thread started to fall, he proved a good tactician, creating his own strategies in the spare time between drills and Fall.
 His Wingleader, a spiteful man, stole the ideas and took credit for them.
 K'ran couldn't seem to get recognition for anything; he seemed to be another bronzerider in the shuffle.
 Unfortunately, that wasn't the end of his troubles.
 K'ran hadn't found life easy, socially, at Ista, and that never changed.
 Finally he requested a transfer away to Dragonsfall, hoping that being near his family would make his life easier.

 When Dolphin Cove Weyr needed experienced adult riders, he volunteered to help out.
-But two Turns later, once that Weyr had replenished its strength, he returned to Dragonsfall and his family.
+But two Turns later, once that Weyr had replenished its strength, he returned to Dragonsfall and his family and eventually became a Wingleader there.

 K'ran was volunteering assistance to the River Bluff Weyr territory when gold Orlaith rose for her flight.
 Rogueth chased, as bronzes do, and won.
-Now K'ran has to move to a new Weyr and learn to adjust to new responsibilities at a new place...
+K'ran had to move to a new Weyr and learn to adjust to new responsibilities at a new place.

 Family and Friends